Vadorequest/serverless-with-next5-boilerplate/README.md

 It's also an in-depth explanation of what are the steps to put those two together.
 The goal being to make a [Serverless template](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates) for ease of use.

+**Notice**: This project is under development/debug.
+I wouldn't recommend to use it as-it for production use.
+It's a great resource as a getting started and in order to understand how Next and Serverless work together, but there are a few **Known issues** you must be aware of before using this in a production environment.

+    => Use this if you want to play around
+    => Take a look at https://github.com/apex/up-examples/tree/master/oss/node-next if you're fine with an alternative solution that doesn't use Serverless framework, but Up instead. (https://up.docs.apex.sh/)

+---

 # Getting started

 - `git clone git@github.com:Vadorequest/serverless-with-next.git`
+- Disable `serverless.yml:custom:customDomain` or configure your own custom domain on AWS and then run `sls create_domain` (can take 20-40 minutes) _[See "Known issues"]_ [See SLS Tutorial](https://serverless.com/blog/serverless-api-gateway-domain/#create-a-custom-domain-in-api-gateway)
 - `npm i`
 - `npm start` (starts development server)
 - Go to `http://localhost:3000/` (hello world) and `http://localhost:3000/test` (404)